 The dissemination and sharing of information, including Worldwide and Regional Radiocommunication seminars, conferences, workshops and other events.

-The assistance to the membership in facing the challenges raised by the development of their radiocommunication services, in particular in relation to the transition to digital television broadcasting and the allocation of the digital dividend.
+The assistance to the membership in facing the challenges raised by the development of their radiocommunication services, in particular in relation to the transition to digital television broadcasting and the use of the digital dividend.

 2.5 Supporting activities of the Radiocommunication Bureau